23 things to do on the Thames, London

 Tate Modern has regularly changing exhibitions including the immense Turbine hall, while Tate Britain has a collection of British art from 1500 onwards – both are free to enter.

-Less well-known is the London Museum of Water and Steam in Brentford, near Kew, with its historic engines and some great activities for kids.
+Less well-known is the London Museum of Water and Steam in Brentford, near Kew in west London, with its historic engines and some great activities for kids.

 Explore a botanic garden